Lewis Seiden: Early life and education

 Seiden was born in Chicago on August 1, 1934, where he grew up in the South Shore neighborhood.
 After graduating from high school, he received a full scholarship to the University of Chicago, where he had intended to study medicine.
 However, in 1950, when he was about to graduate from high school, he developed dystonia; he resumed studies at the University of Chicago the following year after recovering.
 He continued to struggle with dystonia for the rest of his life.
 He received his A.B. from the University of Chicago in 1956, where he also received his S.B. in 1958 and his Ph.D. in 1962.
-After receiving his Ph.D., he did postdoctoral research in the lab of Arvid Carlsson at the University of Goteborg in Sweden for two years (1962–3), and then did another postdoc with Keith Killam from 1964 to 1965 at Stanford University.
+After receiving his Ph.D., he did postdoctoral research in the lab of Arvid Carlsson at the University of Gothenburg in Sweden for two years (1962–3), and then did another postdoc with Keith Killam from 1964 to 1965 at Stanford University.